sagar2agrawal/nodejs-boilerplate/README.md

 16. @babel/core & @babel/node (for babel helping node environment)
 17. @babel/preset-env (for targeting specific environments)
 18. cookie-parser as cookie helper
+19. aws-sdk for accessing the aws resources
+20. Multer for file uploads
+21. Multer-s3 for easy uploads to s3 with multer